How To Pressure Your

 How To Pressure Politicians from City Council to Congress

-When we chant “no justice, no peace,” we affirm its promise to the people with the power to end the genocide.
+When we chant “no justice, no peace,” we affirm its promise that we will not rest while the people in power arm genocide.
 In that spirit, make Palestine unavoidable for your elected officials.
 Here are the most common ways people have won campaigns to pressure elected officials.

 1. Schedule an advocacy meeting.